tailcallhq/tailcallhq.github.io/docs/honey-comb.md

 ![trace view](../static/images/telemetry/honeycomb-trace.png)

-Here you can see data about the request that was made to tailcall and what actions were made to handle this request.
+Here you can see data about the request that was made to the GraphQL server and what actions were made to handle this request.

 To see metrics now go `Query` and run a query to fetch the data about metrics.
 You can use following screenshot as an example: